Mountaineer Emergency Fund

 Types of expenses covered include, but are not limited to:

-- Books, computers and other essential academic expenses
+- Books (not covered by the Book Rental Fee), computers and other essential academic expenses

 - Replacement of essential personal items

 - Transportation costs related to the death or illness of a family member

 - Assistance with utilities, food and other essential household expenses

 - Costs related to medical or mental health care and/or their associated travel costs

 - Other expenses that place the student in danger of not completing their education